 If you are a small office-based business without many capacity restrictions, we encourage you to plan an internal celebration for your employees, and to market the celebration ahead of time.
 We also encourage you to share information about public activities with your employees.
-Additionally, we have migrated many of our typical in-person resources online at this time, which you can make use of.
-You can even consider scheduling a virtual educational course for your employees or promote other passive activities that we have developed.
 More ideas include:

-- Plan a socially distanced gathering over the lunch hour.
-Provide a treat for your employees if budget allows. - For tight budgets i.e. \$0: - Skip the treats and treat yourselves to extra outdoor time over lunch. - Plan a socially distanced group ride (with any mode of active transportation) over the lunch hour or form a group to ride to the office that morning. - Plan a bike, scooter, or other show-and-tell activity, modelled after classic car shows but focused on your human-powered mode of transportation. - For moderate budgets i.e. \$100-\$500: - Purchase a sheet cake from a local grocer and customize the frosting to include Bike to Work (or Wherever) Day language or other fun designs. - Purchase inexpensive bike or transportation-related swag for your employees as a thank you for their participation.
-Ideas include: water bottles, bike lights, visors or hats, or a bike mounted coffee cup holder. - Plus, add any of the ideas from above.

-- For unrestricted budgets i.e. \$500+: - Plan to cater lunch for your office or department. - Purchase swag and brand it for Bike to Work (or Wherever) Day, ideally something related to or to help make use of alternative transportation easier. - Plus, add any of the ideas above.
+- Plan a gathering over the lunch hour.
+Provide a treat for your employees if budget allows. - For tight budgets i.e. \$0: - Skip the treats and treat yourselves to extra outdoor time over lunch. - Plan a group ride (with any mode of active transportation) over the lunch hour or form a group to ride to the office that morning. - Plan a bike, scooter, or other show-and-tell activity, modelled after classic car shows but focused on your human-powered mode of transportation. - For moderate budgets i.e. \$100-\$500: - Purchase a sheet cake from a local grocer and customize the frosting to include Bike to Work (or Wherever) Day language or other fun designs. - Purchase inexpensive bike or transportation-related swag for your employees as a thank you for their participation.
+Ideas include: water bottles, bike lights, visors or hats, or a bike mounted coffee cup holder. - Plus, add any of the ideas from above. - o For unrestricted budgets i.e. \$500+: - Plan to cater lunch for your office or department. - Purchase swag and brand it for Bike to Work (or Wherever) Day, ideally something related to or to help make use of alternative transportation easier. - Plus, add any of the ideas above.